amejiarosario/amejiarosario.github.io/source/_posts/2018-07-18-Data-Structures-for-Beginners-Trees-binary-search-tree-tutorial.md

   3
 ```

 In-order traversal would print out the following values: `3, 4, 5, 10, 15, 30, 40`.
-If the tree is a BST, then the values will be sorted in ascendent order as in our example.
+If the tree is a BST, then the nodes will be sorted in ascendent order as in our example.

 **Post-Order Traversal**